asu-cactus/IDSpace/README.md

 ## Setting Up Datasets and Models
 #### Setting Up Models
-Download the pretrained models from [here](https://huggingface.co/datasets/cactuslab/IDSpace/blob/main/models.tar.gz) and place the unzipped models folder inside the data/ directory.
+Download the pretrained models from [here](https://huggingface.co/datasets/Anonymous-111/IDSPACE/blob/main/models.tar.gz) and place the unzipped models folder inside the data/ directory.

 #### Setting Up Target Domain Images
-Download the target domain images file from [here](https://drive.google.com/file/d/1iqZ0rDuO0GSkc3Osrr7V_--JbvPOky5X/view?usp=sharing) and place the unzipped 'target_images' folder inside the data/ directory.

-#### Setting Up Synthetic Dataset
-Download the datasets from [here](https://huggingface.co/datasets/cactuslab/IDSpace) and place the unzipped folders inside the data/ directory.
+In this Experiments, we used SIDTD tmplate dataset as our target domain and used in our experiments, you can download the SIDTD data [here](https://github.com/Oriolrt/SIDTD_Dataset/tree/main/SIDTD/data/DataLoader#run-example) or [here](https://tc11.cvc.uab.es/datasets/SIDTD_1/), then put the `reals` and 'fakes' folders inside the data/templates/ directory.

 ## Running the Experiments Scripts